ax-llm/ax/src/docs/src/content/docs/start/quick.md

 ## Pick an LLM

-Ax is a zero-dependency framework every LLM API integration is build by us to be solid, work well with Ax and to support all required features, function calling, multi-modal, json, streaming, etc.
+Ax is a zero-dependency framework.
+Every LLM API integration we build is solid, works well with Ax, and supports all required features, such as function calling, multi-modal, JSON, streaming, etc.

 Currently we support `"openai" | "azure-openai" | "together" | "anthropic" | "groq" | "google-gemini" | "cohere" | "huggingface" | "mistral" | "deepseek" | "ollama"`